NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 ## How long does it take to check photo ID?

-After you send your photo I.D. and video, your photo ID will be carefully checked and should be done within 2 hours.
+After you send your photo I.D. and video, your photo <span aria-label="I.D.">ID</span> will be carefully checked and should be done within 2 hours.
 If you send between 9pm and 9am it may take longer.
-We will let you know by email whether the ID check has been successful.
+We will let you know by email whether the <span aria-label="I.D.">ID</span> check has been successful.

 ---